ernestoalejo/grunt-ngbs-forms/README.md

 ## Release History
+* 2014-01-06   v0.18.3  Remove container attributes for static fields, they're not used.
 * 2014-01-06   v0.18.2  Add container attributes to static fields.
 * 2013-12-28   v0.18.1  Required validation can be applied to select fields.
 * 2013-12-28   v0.18.0  Add url validation.
 Ackwnoledge label for radios.